 Succession Plan for a 40-Year-Old Manufacturing Business

-- Loyal and talented young management team with interest in ownership but lacking business and financial expertise or the funds to buy-out shareholders
+- Loyal and talented young management team with interest in ownership lack business and financial expertise or the funds to buy out shareholders

 - Shareholders would (ideally) like ownership to transfer to an employee stock ownership company (ESOP)